isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 -  ``partner-in-maintenance`` - an active server transitions to this state after receiving a ``ha-maintenance-start`` command from the administrator.
 The server in this state becomes responsible for responding to all DHCP requests.
-The server sends ``ha-maintenance-notify`` command to the partner which is supposed to enter the ``in-maintenance`` state.
-If that is the case, the server remaining in the ``partner-in-maintenance`` state keeps sending lease updates to the partner until it finds that the parter stops responding to those lease updates, heartbeats or any other commands.
+The server sends a ``ha-maintenance-notify`` command to the partner, which should enter the ``in-maintenance`` state.
+The server remaining in the ``partner-in-maintenance`` state keeps sending lease updates to the partner until it finds that the partner has stopped responding to those lease updates, heartbeats, or any other commands.
    In this case, the server in the ``partner-in-maintenance`` state transitions to the ``partner-down`` state and keeps responding to the queries, but no longer sends lease updates.